thomasjball/PyExZ3/README.md

 - **Starting function**: You can override the default starting function with `--start MAIN`, where `MAIN` is the name of a function in `FILE`:

   - sym_exec `--start MAIN` FILE.py

+- **Bounding the number of iterations* of the path explorer is essential when you are exploring functions with loops and/or recursion.
+Specify a bound using the `max-iters` flag:

+  - sym_exec `--max-iters 42` FILE.py

 - **Arguments to starting function**: by default, sym_exec will associate a symbolic integer (with initial value 0) for each parameter to the starting function.
 You can decorate the start function to specify concrete values for parameters